Main Factors Influencing Consumer Behavior With Examples

 2. Information Search:

-After recognizing a need, consumers engage in information search to gather information about available options.
+After recognizing a need, consumers engage in an information search to gather information about available options.
 This search can involve both internal sources (such as memory or past experiences) and external sources (such as reviews, recommendations, or advertisements).

 3. Evaluation of Alternatives: